 Parent's Guide to Teen Depression

-Whether the incidences of teen depression are actually increasing, or we’re just becoming more aware of them, the fact remains that depression strikes teenagers far more often than most people think.
-And although depression is highly treatable, experts say only one in five depressed teens receive help.
-Unlike adults, who have the ability to seek assistance on their own, teenagers usually must rely on parents, teachers, or other caregivers to recognize their suffering and get them the treatment they need.
+Unlike adults, who have the ability to seek assistance on their own, teenagers rely on parents, teachers, or other caregivers to recognize their suffering and get them the help they need.
 So if you have an adolescent in your life, it’s important to learn what teen depression looks like and what to do if you spot the warning signs.

 Signs and symptoms of depression in teens